tamglaeser/tamglaeser.github.io/books.md

 - _The Time Traveler's Wife_ by Audrey Niffenegger
 - _Neverwhere_ by Neil Gaiman
 - _The Death of Ivan Ilyich_ by Leo Tolstoy
+- _One Hundred Years of Solitude_ by Gabriel García Márquez